Buy Your Book

 Candidates are advised to practice these techniques using the mock assessment files available from your secure area.

-- A hard copy of your Music Production syllabus book or your proof of digital purchase
+- A hard copy of the Music Production syllabus book or your proof of digital purchase

 |Learning Outcome |